Azure/iotedge-lorawan-starterkit/docs/user-guide/ci-setup.md

 - Deploys IoT Edge solution to EFLOW gateway
 - Deploys IoT Edge solution to a standalone concentrator
 - Runs E2E tests on a dedicated agent

+### Pipeline authentication setup

+The pipeline uses the Github environment named *CI* and [OIDC tokens](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect) to authenticate to Azure.
+OIDC auth is enabled ONLY for this environement.
+All pipeline secrets are taken from a
+Keyvault.
+The only environment secrets needed at the time of writing are :

+- AZURE_CLIENT_ID : Required to set up the OIDC connection
+- AZURE_TENANT_ID : Required to set up the OIDC connection
+- AZURE_SUBSCRIPTION_ID : Required to set up the OIDC connection
+- AZURE_FUNCTIONAPP_PUBLISH_PROFILE : Required as the [Azure Function step doesn't support OIDC auth](https://github.com/Azure/functions-action/issues/153)

+The OIDC connection is made using a service principal which has the following permissions:

+- Desktop Virtualization Power On Off Contributor on the Eflow vm
+- Contributor on the subscription
+- Key Vault Secrets User on the Keyvault

 ### Pipeline settings